 * This 7-inch-diameter coiled basketry fragment found in the 1970s in a rock shelter (small cave-like feature) at Vasquez Rocks.
 Round and flat, it was probably the base to a long-disintegrated storage basket.
 (Vegetal material doesn't survive outside of caves, and sometimes not even then.)
 Like the Bowers Cave material, it coils to the right with juncus wefts on a deergrass foundation and bound-under fag ends.
-Privately owned by Roger Basham, retired chair of the Anthropology Department at College of the Canyons, as of April 2018 it is being placed on loan to the L.A.
+Privately owned by Roger Basham, retired chair of the Anthropology Department at College of the Canyons, as of 2019 it is in the process of being transfered to the L.A.
 County Department of Parks and Recreation for safekeeping and display in the Interpretive Center at Vasquez Rocks — from whence it came.

 LW3268: Download individual images here